 - DOB26 Jun 1998

-Grayson helped the Wanderers lift the Premiership Rugby A League trophy on two occasions, defeating Gloucester United and Exeter Braves in two consecutive finals.
+Grayson also helped the Wanderers lift the Premiership Rugby A League trophy in both 2017 and 2018, defeating Gloucester United and Exeter Braves in two consecutive finals.

 But it was under new director of rugby Chris Boyd that Grayson really got his chance; the No.10 made 18 appearances in the 2018/19 season, scoring his first senior try against Bristol Bears in the Premiership Rugby Cup, claiming that competition’s Breakthrough Player award on the way to helping Northampton lift the trophy – the Club’s first silverware in five years.